/ 28.03.24

 A recent report by The World Bank identifies that people with disabilities represent about 15% of the world's population and have an estimated $8 trillion in annual disposable income.
 There is little doubt that businesses that exclude people with disabilities are not only risking reputational damage but are also missing out on a large and valuable market segment.

-The SOAK team has been actively testing some of these tools and is taking a holistic approach to effectively integrating AI into our accessibility strategy and broader product development.
+The Soak team has been actively testing some of these tools and is taking a holistic approach to effectively integrating AI into our accessibility strategy and broader product development.
 However, privacy and ethical considerations must be carefully considered when using AI, especially when solutions require access to a user's personal information to function correctly.

 Early-stage technology development can be a little like the Wild West, but it's essential that these protocols are developed and tested with a wide range of users to perform without bias and successfully represent the needs of all user groups.